 - What technology limitations do you suffer?

 - What factors contribute to loss of sales?

 - What do competitors see as your weaknesses?

-- Are there any interesting trends that you can benefit from?
+- Are there market trends you should follow that you'd benefit from?

 - Are there any good opportunities on the horizon?

 Example - cross-selling, entering new markets, offering new services, partnerships/co-branding, competitors late to jump on trends

 - What are your barriers?

 - Has a technology change made your product obsolete or less favorable?